Grimshady1990/fullstack-exercisesJS/ConnectFour/PLAN.md

   ];
 ```

-Next we add the player objects which are stored in a array called players.
+Next, we create two player objects and store them in an array called players.

 the next one is a little tricky so we will spend some time digesting it.